-- First and final mile connections to transit including Mineral Station, Littleton Downtown Station, and the Broadway Transit Corridor. - · Safe Routes to Schools - Park connections - Regional trail connections, and connections to surrounding region
+- First and final mile connections to transit including Mineral Station, Littleton Downtown Station, and the Broadway Transit Corridor. - Safe Routes to Schools - Park connections - Regional trail connections, and connections to surrounding region

-Tradeoff: As bicycle enhancements are considered, it must be acknowledged that in many instances, this priority will require prioritizing space for over other mode.
-Most often in Littleton, this will result in prioritizing space for bikes over the private automobile.
-Sometimes this will take the form of slower speeds due to narrower lanes, restricting turning movements or adding signals to increase safety or longer delays due to fewer lanes for auto capacity, while other times this will mean the reduction of space for on-street parking.
+Tradeoff: As bicycle enhancements are considered, it must be acknowledged that in many instances, this priority will require sacrificing space for some other mode.
+Most often in Littleton, this will result in sacrificing space or mobility for the private automobile.
+Sometimes this will take the form of slower speeds due to narrower lanes, restricting turning movements or adding signals to increase safety or longer delays due to fewer lanes for auto capaCity, while other times this will mean the reduction of space for on-street parking.

-Tradeoff: As transit enhancements are considered, it must be acknowledged that in many instances, this priority will require prioritizing space over some other mode.
-Most often in Littleton, this will result in prioritizing space for transit over mobility for the private automobile.
-Sometimes this will mean that buses make stops within the travel lane to increase their speeds, while other times this will mean the reduction of space for on-street parking, or even the reduction of auto capacity.
+Tradeoff: As transit enhancements are considered, it must be acknowledged that in many instances, this priority will require sacrificing space for some other mode.
+Most often in Littleton, this will result in sacrificing space or mobility for the private automobile.
+Sometimes this will mean that buses make stops within the travel lane to increase their speeds, while other times this will mean the reduction of space for on-street parking, or even the reduction of auto capaCity.